mossmatters/BIOL6302/Week9_ACE/README.md

 One of the advantages of the likelihood reconstruction method is that models of character evolution can be evaluated in a hypothesis testing framework.
 The rate of change from one character state to another is referred to as the Q-matrix or transition matrix.
 A common use of likelihood is to test different models of the Q-matrix, for example:

 * All-rates-Equal: for a binary character, the rate from 0 -> 1 is the same as the rate from 1 -> 0
-* Asymmetric Rates: for a binary character, the rate from 0 -> 1 is the same as the rate from 1 -> 0
+* Asymmetric Rates: for a binary character, the rate from 0 -> 1 is allowed to have a different rate than changes from 1 -> 0

 Since the all-rates-equal method is a simplified version of the asymmetric rates model, they can be directly compared using a Likelihood Ratio Test.